Philodendron Varieties: 57 Different Types of Philodendron

 Erubescens

-The Erubescens is native to Costa Rica, Central, and South America but makes an attractive tropical indoor plant for your home or office.
+Erubescens is native to Costa Rica, Central, and South America but makes an attractive tropical indoor plant for your home or office.
 This Philodendron variety is an aggressive climber in the right growing conditions and presents narrow green leaves with red highlights and undersides.

-The flowers of the Erubescens are deep red and are breathtaking against the bright green foliage.
+The flowers of Erubescens are deep red and are breathtaking against the bright green foliage.
 This Philodendron does not require much care and maintenance, but plant lovers who want to control its growth can use pruning to keep it manageable.

 Florida Ghost

-This Philodendron plant requires consistent lighting for optimal growth, thus equaling 12 hours of indirect sunlight and 12 hours of darkness.
+This Philodendron plant requires consistent lighting for optimal growth, 12 hours of indirect sunlight and 12 hours of darkness.
 Unfortunately, these conditions are not always available in some climates, so supplemental light is helpful for this plant.

 While blooming is rare with a Florida Ghost, you may see bright purple flowers that stretch 12 inches long in the right circumstances.